matvp91/use-fetch/README.md

 A simple fetch hook for making API requests in React apps.
 Written in TS, with type inference done right.

+Why not just use something like swr, you ask?

+- No stale-while-revalidate principle.
+- Fully component-scoped; no shared context.
+- Much smaller bundle size.
+- It's a LOT smaller in bundle size (265 kB vs. roughly 6 kB)
+- Provides finer-grained control over what and when to fetch.

 Visit the [API reference](https://github.com/matvp91/use-fetch/wiki/API) for more info.

 ## Installation